JosueFC/Judging_the_RBI/README.md

 |--------|--------|--------|--------|--------|---------|---------|---------|
 | __35.0__   | 5.89   | __77.0__   | __134.3__  | 0.273  | __0.384__   | __0.571__   | __0.955__   |

+📌 __Insight__: Aaron Judge’s offensive profile clearly aligns with the Power Stars cluster, exceeding the group’s average in nearly every category — especially HR, BB, and OPS.

 ![image](https://github.com/user-attachments/assets/7ea022f0-721f-4cbd-81c8-a3b3caef13d3)

 This scatter plot visualizes the K-means clustering of MLB players based on their offensive metrics, projected into two dimensions using Principal Component Analysis (PCA).
 Each point represents a player-season, color-coded by their assigned hitter type: